ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-and-its-importance/_index.md

 ---
-title: Introduction to TinyML and its Importance
+title: Introduction to TinyML on Arm

 minutes_to_complete: 10